 How to Prepare for the Test:

-You should not eat or drink for about 6 - 8 hours before the test.
+You should not eat or drink for about 6 to 8 hours before the test.

 This test is most often done when other blood test tests suggest a condition called megaloblastic anemia.
 Pernicious anemia is a form of megaloblastic anemia caused by poor vitamin B12 absorption.
 This can occur when the stomach makes less of the substance the body needs to properly absorb vitamin B12.

-Your doctor may also order a Vitamin B12 test if you have certain nervous system symptoms.
-Low levels of B12 can cause numbness or tingling in the arms and legs, weakness, and loss of balance.
+Your doctor may also order a vitamin B12 test if you have certain nervous system symptoms.
+A low level of B12 can cause numbness or tingling in the arms and legs, weakness, and loss of balance.

 Normal value ranges may vary slightly among different laboratories.
+Some labs use different measurements or may test different samples.
 Talk to your doctor about what your specific test results mean.